 \section{Conclusions}

-\paragraph{Limitations} There are potential limitations of SPGP that would be an important direction for future work. (i) Isolated nodes that do not belong to the structure prototypes cannot be handled by SPGP. (ii) Given prior graph structures, SPGP is limited to utilizing information such as size and specific shape based on only node membership information.
+\paragraph{Limitations} There are potential limitations of SPGP that would be an important direction for future work. (i) Isolated nodes that do not belong to the structure prototypes are hard to address by SPGP. (ii) Given prior graph structures, SPGP is limited to utilizing information such as size and specific shape based on only node membership information.
 Other structural information may be useful. (iii) Learning the interactions between different types of structure prototypes remains a challenge.

 \paragraph{Summary} We propose a novel graph pooling method, SPGP, for graph-level classification.
 The key to success of SPGP is the consideration of informative global graph structures to obtain accurate graph-level representations.
 The structure prototypes guide the node scoring scheme during pooling.
 Experiments on multiple datasets and ablation studies show that utilization of the prior graph structures achieves better performance than existing pooling methods.
 In this study, two well-known structures in graph theory, BCC and cliques are utilized as the prior graph structures.
 In future research, SPGP can be easily extended to utilize other graph structures inspired by domain knowledge, e.g., network biomarkers for interpreting diseases and chemical building blocks in molecular graph generation.